akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

  A Software consists of data and the related documents.
  The Institute of Electrical and Electronic Engineers (IEEE) defines software as a ‘collection of computer programs, procedures, rules and associated documentation and data

- ==Software Engineering== is a systematic, disciplined, quantifiable study and approach to the design, development, operation, and maintenance of a software system.
+ ==Software Engineering== is a <mark style="background: #FFB8EBA6;">systematic, disciplined, quantifiable study and approach to the design, development, operation, and maintenance of a software system.</mark>

  Software engineering is a **systematic**  and **disciplined** approach towards the development of the software operation +and maintenance.